pendo-io/snippets/guides/advancingGuides/advanceGuideUsingDynamicPermalinkButton/readme.md

 You can even trigger Resource Center or module within the RC on a specific page using this.
 This helps in reducing the count of steps required before reaching the target page to start the actual guide journey.

+Use pendo.validateInstall() in the Developer Console to check what metadata being currently sent via the Pendo agent.

+Use ${pendo.accountId} to provide the Account ID value

+Use ${pendo.getSerializedMetadata().visitor.metadataname} to get the value of a visitor level metadata field.
+Replace 'metadataname' with the name of the metadata field.

+Use ${pendo.getSerializedMetadata().account.metadataname} to get the value of an account level metadata field

 Inspired by: https://support.pendo.io/hc/en-us/articles/360032206811-Recipe-Using-Metadata-in-Javascript#create-a-guide-0-0

 Here we have 2 option to trigger the dynamic permalik